southalan/Shadow-Boy/README.md

 Notes:

-The game doesn't have an IA just yet, so you just move and kill your opponent.
+The game doesn't have an AI just yet, so you just move and kill your opponent.

-There are a lot of planned futures, but for now this is a test-bed for fun.
+There are a lot of planned features, but for now this is a test-bed for fun.

 You can also run it from main.py if you like it so.
 Check that for release 0.1, the checksum is SHA-256: ACFD98499D91781A9DA0460314792F504C9CC614B5A478E384A86FF63FF72958